-If the QC Report shows a greater than expected number of nonuniform or population outliers, check your hybridization/wash step.
+If the QC Report shows a greater than expected number of non-uniform or population outliers, you may want to check your hybridization/wash step.
 Also, check the visual results (.shp file) to see if the spot centroids are off-center.
 If the grid was not placed correctly, a new grid is required.